-TTM Consulting has been engaged by De Luca Corporation to prepare an OWMP to support the proposed mixed-use development located at Carseldine Urban Village within the Fitzgibbon Priority Development Area (PDA).
-It is understood that a Development Application will be lodged with Economic Development Queensland (EDQ) and is required to satisfy the requirements of the Brisbane City Council (BCC) Refuse Planning Scheme Policy.
+TTM Consulting has been engaged by De Luca Corporation to prepare an Operational Waste Management Plan (OWMP) to support the proposed mixed-use development located at Carseldine Urban Village within the Fitzgibbon Priority Development Area (PDA).
+It is understood that a Development Application for an amended development design scheme will be lodged with Economic Development Queensland (EDQ) and is required to satisfy the requirements of the Brisbane City Council (BCC) Refuse Planning Scheme Policy.